 His humor caught my attention.

 I love to laugh.
 Who doesn’t, right?
 Especially during awkward situations.
 When we met for the first time, he joked almost through the entire meeting.
 What a terribly awkward thing to do, but I found myself laughing right along with him and his wife.
 It says a lot about a person to be able to ease a tense situation with quick wit.
-It made me love who he was, and the six years of my son’s life have showed me that he’s just as amazing as a father as I thought he would be.
+It made me love who he was as a hopeful adoptive father, and the six years of my son’s life have shown me that he’s just as amazing as a father as I thought he would be.